 5. Time Management

 Part of growing up is having a schedule and staying on top of it.
 By taking a job in high school, your teen can get a feel for what that is like before they hit college.
-As a result, they may be able to take on more responsibilities and credit hours, and experience the benefits of both.
+As a result, they may be able to take on more responsibilities and credit hours and experience the benefits of both.
 They may even explore some high school clubs if they are that good in time management.

 1. Increased stress

 High school can be a very stressful time in itself.
 There is a lot of pressure for high school students to excel academically, and with college admissions seeming more competitive than ever, many students feel they must go above and beyond to even have a chance at getting accepted.
 Not to mention, the pressure of choosing a college major.
 Figuring out the areas of life to focus on is something your child should be doing by this stage in life.

 “What I did was cut out sleep… I had kind of a panic attack in spring of junior year.
 I honest to God went into therapy to work on my anxiety about the math, because for the amount I worked, my score should have been higher.”

 With so much stress already placed on high schoolers to succeed in their courses and exams, adding 20 hours a week of dealing with difficult customers and juggling responsibilities could tip things over the edge.

 Worse, stress is proven to have lasting effects on our health.

 In the short term it can cause anxiety; over long periods of time, elevated levels of stress hormones can degrade the immune system, cause heart problems, exacerbate respiratory and gastrointestinal issues, and bring on chronic anxiety and depression.